ethereum/EIPs/EIPS/eip-draft-app-keys.md

 #### Names not restricted to ENS domains?

 Should we allow names that are not .eth domains?
 We may want to be able to handle DNS names for instance without using an ENS proxy (ie. a .eth domain point to a DNS url).
-They would have to be resolved differently because ENS does not allow other TLDs.
+They would have to be resolved and authenticated differently because ENS does not allow other TLDs.
+We can probably design an authentication scheme based on DNS certificates.

 ```
 No, TLDs are restricted to only .eth (on mainnet), or .eth and .test (on Ropsten), plus any special purpose TLDs such as those required to permit reverse lookups.
 There are no immediate plans to invite proposals for additional TLDs.
 In large part this is to reduce the risk of a namespace collision with the IANA DNS namespace.